kmaho17/shinpokered-rebalanced/README.md

 - Giovanni gym battle exchanges rhyhorn for kangaskhan
 - Champion Rival's charizard swaps out swords dance for fly
 - Fixed a problem with undergoing multiple evolutions when taking a pokemon out of the daycare
-- Trainer level scaling has been dampened outside of hard mode so that it is based on a weighted average
+- Trainer level scaling has been dampened outside of hard mode
+  - It is now based on a weighted average for regular trainers in normal difficulty
+  - Gym leaders always use the absolute level scaling regardless of difficulty

 v1.24.5
 - Minor text edit for SS Anne npc in post-game.